agihil/germancanon/README.md

 *Example*: Johann Wolfgang von Goethe (`GND: 118540238`) has a canonicity score of 1000 and holds rank 1, making him the most canonical author of newer German-language literature.

+To download the file, open `data/`, select `canonicity_scores.xlsx`, click the three dots in the top right, and choose `Download`.

 ---

 ## 📂 Repository Structure